 KIRSTEN WONCH, FOUNDER – THE WORKSHOP, PONSONBY, AUCKLAND

 We hosted Rebecca to present a workshop on beating procrastination through habit change & mastery.
 It’s the best feedback I’ve had from our residents after any of our ‘lunch & learns.’
 Some of them implemented Rebecca’s psychology strategies the same day and commented it was “life changing.”
 The response was so impressive we’re having her back for a 6-part series!

-SARAH LINTON, WORKSHOP ATTENDEE, AUCKLAND, HEALTH COACH, TIDES OF CHANGE
+SARAH LINTON, WORKSHOP ATTENDEE, AUCKLAND, BUSINESS & HEALTH COACH, TIDES OF CHANGE

 “Rebecca is a font of knowledge!
 A mind expanding and illuminating workshop that has provided new layers and insights to the fundamentals of my practice.
 Rebecca’s passion is inspiring, her stories are ‘goose-bump’ material that validate the theory and bring light and life to key psychology areas, such as the concept of positive and negative rewards and punishments.